huaminghuangtw/Evergreen-Notes/Permanent-Notes/The Spotlight Effect.md

 * Most people don’t actually care about you; They are really just going through life worried about themselves.

 Stop caring about what others might think of you. _Like birds sing, not worrying about who hears._

 ---

+You’ll quit worrying about what others think about you when you realize how rarely they actually think about you.

+---